 Your Stakeholder Team should drive the development of your entire Title IV-A program.
 Whether you focus on one need or several, your Title IV-A Stakeholder Team should conduct a needs assessment, identify and prioritize which of your needs they want to address through Title IV-A supplemental student programs.
 Then, look at development of your program as a backward design process.

-• Priority - The most important needs of your most at risk schools or students.
+- Priority - The most important needs for supplemental support of your most at risk students, or student groups, as determined through consultation with your Stakeholder Team.

 First, you start with your determined needs.